Webster Groves, MO

 Drunk Driving Accident Lawyers Webster Groves, MO

-Call 817-51-HKLAW for a Free Consultation and Case Review.
+Call (314) 451-1314 for a Free Consultation and Case Review.

 Drunk Driving Accident Lawyers in Webster Groves, MO.
 We all have a obligation to each other to obey the rules of the road and keep each other safe.
-When somebody gets behind the wheel when they're drunk, they're making an extremely selfish and thoughtless decision.
+When somebody gets behind the wheel when they’re drunk, they’re making an extremely selfish and thoughtless decision.
 If you or someone you love was hurt because of that decision, you are entitled to seek justice through financial compensation.
 Motor vehicle accidents and the injuries that accompany them are always unanticipated, and the financial reverberations from medical bills and lost wages are instant and profound.
-Halvorsen Klote's Webster Groves, MO drunk driving accident lawyers have devoted their lives to giving the injured and vulnerable in Missouri and Southern Illinois the same high quality legal advocacy that large corporations have.
-If you were injured because someone made the awful decision to drink and drive, call HK Law today at 866-382-4167 or contact us online.
+Halvorsen Klote Davis’s Webster Groves, MO drunk driving accident lawyers have devoted their lives to giving the injured and vulnerable in Missouri and Southern Illinois the same high quality legal advocacy that large corporations have.
+If you were injured because someone made the awful decision to drink and drive, call HK Law today at (314) 451-1314 or contact us online.

 Drunk Driving Statistics | Webster Groves, MO Drunk Driving Accident Lawyers

 Though drunk driving fatalities have declined by almost half since 1982, there are still way too many people on the Webster Groves, MO roads who endanger others by getting behind the wheel drunk.
-When they do and hurt you, the Webster Groves, MO drunk driving accident lawyers of Halvorsen Klote will stand by your side and ensure they are held accountable and you receive the full financial recovery you need to be made whole again.
+When they do and hurt you, the Webster Groves, MO drunk driving accident lawyers of Halvorsen Klote Davis will stand by your side and ensure they are held accountable and you receive the full financial recovery you need to be made whole again.

 As stated by reporting from the National Highway Traffic Safety Administration, 28 people are killed each day in drunk driving accidents, which adds up to one death every 52 minutes, and more than 10,000 people annually.
 According to reporting from the Centers for Disease Control and Prevention, in both Illinois and Missouri, 2.2 percent of drivers admitted to driving after having too much to drink in the last 30 days.
 The annual cost associated with drunk driving accidents nationwide totals more than $44 billion.